Quick, in-and-out skin tag removal at our CityPlace clinic. Usually 15 minutes for multiple tags, with no scarring when it’s handled properly.

 How we remove skin tags at Bar Beauty

-Skin tags (acrochordons) are common, harmless, but annoying — they catch on jewelry, get irritated by collars, and just look untidy.
+Skin tags (acrochordons) are common, harmless, but annoying.
+They catch on jewelry, get irritated by collars, and just look untidy.
 We remove them with one of three methods depending on size and location: radiofrequency cautery, fine-tip electrocoagulation, or surgical excision for larger pedunculated tags.
 All three are done in-office under local anaesthetic.
 You walk in, you walk out, the tag is gone.

 Where we treat

-Neck, underarms, eyelids (yes — including very close to the lash line, by a doctor), groin, under the breasts, and anywhere else clothing or jewelry irritates.
+Neck, underarms, eyelids (yes, including very close to the lash line, by a doctor), groin, under the breasts, and anywhere else clothing or jewelry irritates.
 We can do one or twenty in a session.
 Most patients with multiple tags have us clear them all in a single 30 to 45 minute appointment.

 Why DIY methods (string, OTC freezing kits) usually leave a mark